You Have the Power to Choose Among Energy Companies in Texas

 An important feature to consider is plan type.
 Plans may include fixed, variable and indexed rates, which are the prices you pay per kilowatt hour (kWh).
 If you want a price-protected supply rate, choose a fixed-rate plan.
 If the potential of getting a low rate one month and a higher one the next appeals to you, then variable-rate plans might be best for you.
 Indexed plans may vary each month, but the rate ties directly to another commodity and may offer more stability.

 Texas electricity offers choice, but transmission and delivery of electricity still falls under the responsibility of your utility.
 No matter who you select as your REP, your utility will continue to deliver electricity and maintain the power lines in your neighborhood.

 Five utilities service Texas electricity areas that offer the power to choose:

 - AEP Central (Corpus Christi, Laredo, McAllen, Victoria...)

 - Oncor (Dallas-Ft.
 Worth, Midland, Odessa, Plano, Addison...)

 - TNMP (Glen Rose, Meridian, Fort Stockton...)

-Enter your ZIP code now to see whether you can get competitive offers from Texas electric companies in your area.
+Enter your ZIP code to see if you can get competitive Texas electricity plans in your utility area.

 Outage hotline: 1-888-313-4747